 A Message from the Principal

-Menzies Community School caters for students from Years K-12.
-Approximately 150 people live in township of Menzies and in recent times the school's student enrolment has ranged between 11-31 predominantly Aboriginal and Torres Strait Islander students.
-The school currently has two primary classes: an Early Childhood Education (K-2) room and a Years 3-6 room.
-It also has a high school room that caters to Years 7-12.
+Menzies Community School caters to students from Kindergarten to Year 12.
+Approximately 150 people live in the township of Menzies, and in recent times the school’s student enrolment has ranged between 11 and 31, with predominantly Aboriginal and Torres Strait Islander students.

+The school currently has two primary classes: an early childhood education K–2 room and a years 3–6 room.
+It also has a high school room that caters for Years 7–12.
 The classrooms are named after animals that are indigenous to the area.
-Our K–2 pupils are in Yilpa, named after the goanna.
-Our Years 3-6 children attend Wanampi, named after the snake, and our Years 7–12 students attend Marlu, which is named after the kangaroo.
-The school also has a library, playgroup room, a small oval, a synthetically turfed basketball court and new playground equipment.
+Our K–2 students are in Yilpa, named after the goanna.
+Our Years 3–6 students attend Wanampi, named after the snake, and our Years 7–12 students attend Marlu, named after the kangaroo.
+Our playgroup room is called Bardi, which means witchetty grub, and our specialist teaching room is called Karlaya, which means emu.

-Our learning programs are designed to cater for the needs of the students in our unique environment with culturally and contextually responsive opportunities for development on both a social and intellectual level.
-Our staff focus on the individual needs of each student, with a whole school cycle of teaching, learning and assessment.
-The Two-way Science program which supports our school in building stronger partnerships with our local Aboriginal comunity, fostering culturally responsive learning that allows students to learn about science from the world's oldest continuing culture.
-The program also integrates the Wangkatja language, visual arts, some maths and writing into its lessons.
+The Two-Way Science program supports our school in building stronger partnerships with our local Aboriginal community.
+It fosters culturally responsive learning and allows students to learn about science through the world’s oldest continuing culture.
+The program also integrates Wangkatja language, visual arts, mathematics and writing into lessons.

-Our motto,Pukulpa Nintirrinkula, translates as Happy Learning - a goal everyone attending menzies Community School aspires to.
+Our motto, Pukulpa Nintirrinkula, translates as 'Happy Learning' — a goal everyone attending Menzies Community School aspires to.

-I look forward to the future with conviction, hope, and great expectations.
+I look forward to the future with conviction, hope and great expectations.

 Mrs Megan Irving